 The MBA Degree Program is designed to satisfy the needs of students with undergraduate degrees in business administration, as well as those without undergraduate degrees in business administration.
 Our MBA students come from various backgrounds, such as pharmacy, nursing, law, English, history, psychology, health care, engineering, banking and philosophy, as well as the traditional business disciplines.
 Such an array of backgrounds enhances the learning environment for all students.
 The MBA Program curriculum is generally composed of 57 credit hours: 24 hours of foundation core courses (4400-level) and 33 hours of advanced core courses (6000-level).

 All 4400-level courses may be waived for AACSB accredited business school undergraduates, with a grade of "C" or better.
 These foundation core courses are not counted for graduate credit and must be taken before any of the advanced core courses may be taken.
 We suggest you contact the curriculum/scheduling advisors for the most accurate foundation course requirements for your individual needs.

 Please note that while the web site provides an excellent overview, you should get the very latest information on graduate programs by contacting the office.

-Summer classes begin.
+Saturday classes begin.